ElioenaiFerrari/ElioenaiFerrari/README.md

 Hi, I'm Elioenai Ferrari and i live in Brazil.
 I'm fanatical about software architecture, design patterns, algorithms and data structures (especially graphs). hope you like it 😄

-- 🔭 I’m currently working on Node.js, GO and Solidity
+- 🔭 I’m currently working on Node.js, Elixir and GO
 - 📫 How to reach me: elioenaiferrari@gmail.com
 - 😄 Pronouns: he
 - 👨🏽‍💻 [Portfolio](https://elioenai-ferrari.vercel.app/)